asadmahdi-phy/asadmahdi-phy.github.io/_pages/coursework.md

       </div>

       <p class="coursework-description">
-        Deutsch-Jozsa, Bernstein-Vazirani, and Simon's algorithms, together
+        Quantum algorithm coursework covering the Deutsch-Jozsa,
-        with solving the Max-Cut problem using Grover's search algorithm.
+        Bernstein-Vazirani, and Simon algorithms, together with an application of Grover's search algorithm to the Max-Cut problem.
       </p>

       <div class="coursework-links">